Minister Morneau Meets With Montréal Business Leaders to Discuss Competitiveness

 Doing what it takes to help people compete and succeed is a priority for Canada’s business leaders, and for the Government of Canada.
 By making investments to strengthen and grow the middle class, and help create good, well-paying jobs, the Government is building an economy that will work for more and more people.

 As part of his summer cross-Canada discussions with Canadians, Finance Minister Bill Morneau met today with business leaders in Montréal.
 He noted that while the Canadian economy is doing well—Canada led the G7 in growth last year, and unemployment remains near record lows—the Government knows it must remain vigilant, and respond appropriately to immediate challenges.
-He recognized that businesses are anxious about what the future holds in light of the ongoing renegotiation of the North American Free Trade Agreement, recent tariff decisions by the United States, and the potential impact of the 2018 U.S. tax reform.
+He recognized that businesses are anxious about what the future holds in light of the ongoing renegotiation of the North American Free Trade Agreement, recent tariff decisions by the United States, and the potential impact of the recent U.S. tax reform.

 In that context, Minister Morneau listened to the concerns and suggestions of business leaders from Montréal and across the province, and talked about how the Government and the business community can better work together, adapt to changing circumstances if needed, and build a more competitive Canada.